•

 In the mid 1960's, Rainer began incorporating short films into her dances.
 Over time, her works became increasingly personal and political, and in the early 1970s she turned from performance to filmmaking full time.
 She directed seven experimental features, investigating subjects like political power, terrorism, lesbian sexuality, and breast cancer, bringing the same agitated curiosity to the screen as she had to the stage.
 In 1997, the San Francisco Museum of Modern Art and the Film Society of Lincoln Center organized retrospectives of her cinematic works.

 After 25 years of filmmaking, Rainer was brought back to dance by Mikhail Baryshnikov, who commissioned her to make a new piece for his White Oak Dance Project.
 That work, After Many a Summer Dies the Swan (2000), was recognized with a Bessie Award.
 Since then, she has choreographed RoS Indexical (2007); Spiraling Down (2008); Assisted Living: Good Sports 2 (2011); and Assisted Living: Do You Have Any Money?
 (2013).
 Her memoir, Feelings Are Facts: a Life, was published by MIT Press (2006), and a book of her poetry, Poems, was released by Badlands Unlimited (2012).
-In 2014, the Getty Research Institute in Los Angeles presented a major retrospectiveof Rainer's dances and films.
-Currently, she is a contributing writer to Triple Canopy, and recently premiered a new dance The Concept of Dust, or How do you look when there's nothing left to move?
+In 2014, the Getty Research Institute in Los Angeles presented a major retrospective of Rainer's dances and films.
+She premiered The Concept of Dust, or How do you look when there's nothing left to move?
 (2015) at the Museum of Modern Art in New York.
+In 2022, Rainer created what she describes as her last work Hellzapoppin’: What about the bees?

 Rainer is the recipient of numerous awards, including two Guggenheim Fellowships, three Rockefeller Fellowships, a MacArthur Fellowship, a Wexner Prize, and in 2015, the Merce Cunningham Award.
 She currently lives and works in New York.